How to Avoid Fake Amazon Deals

 An Illustrated Example of a Fake Deal

-If you look at price chart below you will see exactly the trend to watch out for, the Prime Day deal for the exercise bike is $395.55, but if you look back a few months you can clearly see the price has been significantly lower before, in fact the historical low point was $172.67... less than half the current Prime Day "deal" price.
+If you look at price chart below, you will see exactly the trend to watch out for, the Prime Day deal for the exercise bike is $395.55, but if you look back a few months you can clearly see the price has been significantly lowered before, in fact the historical low point was $172.67... less than half the current Prime Day "deal" price.

-Don't feel bad if you suddenly realised you probably have been tricked by this technique because we all have and not just on Amazon.
+Don't feel bad if you suddenly realised you probably have been tricked by this technique; we all have and not just on Amazon.
 It's a common technique used in all areas of sales, from websites to brick-and-mortar stores.

 Did you know about inflated deals on Amazon?